Kerry loves to write about gardening, nutrition, sustainability, and entertainment.

 Mosquitoes are one of the most annoying insect pests alive.
 If you live in an area with a lot of them, it can completely destroy your summer and prevent you from enjoying outdoor activities in the cooler and more pleasant morning and evening hours.

-With the arrival of West Nile Disease, mosquitoes have also become dangerous to citizens of non-tropical countries for the first time in many years.
+With the arrival of West Nile virus, mosquitoes have also become dangerous to citizens of non-tropical countries for the first time in many years.

 Here are some tips for controlling mosquitoes around your home without pesticides or other dangerous chemicals.

 Destroy Mosquito Habitats

 - The first step you should take is to examine your yard thoroughly a day or two after a heavy rainfall, looking for areas with standing water that might harbor mosquito larvae.
 Not all of these areas will be natural—in fact, some mosquitoes show a decided preference for breeding in old tires and similar man-made water collectors.
 Dump out any standing water you find, or better yet, remove the breeding habitat completely.

-- Be careful to change water in bird baths at least two times per week.
+- Be careful to change the water in birdbaths at least two times per week.